Domestic Admission Requirements - Graduate

 Permanent residents or students who have completed course work at foreign institutions should follow the instructions provided on the International Admissions Requirements page for submitting academic credentials.Department Awards and Financial Assistance - Teaching Assistantships and Fellowships are awarded through your academic department.
 More information on financial support can be found at: http://grad.uic.edu/cms/?pid=1000078.

-They must include all courses, credits, grades, and term information.
+Transcripts should include all courses, credits, grades, and term information.
 Please also include the transcript key or legend, typically displayed on the back of the transcript.
+Online academic histories and advising/degree audit documents that can be obtained through student web portals are not acceptable for graduate application review at UIC.

 Different types of registration holds and how to clear them